-On November 8, 2017, the eHealth Commission voted to accept delivery of the Health IT Roadmap and recommend to the Governor's Office that the oadmap be implemented.
+On November 8, 2017, the eHealth Commission voted to accept delivery of the Health IT Roadmap and recommend to the Governor's Office that the Roadmap be implemented.
 This Roadmap included 16 initiatives across six domains.
-One initiative (Harmonize and Advance Data Sharing and Health Information Exchange Capabilities Across Colorado) sought to develop and implement approaches to harmonize data sharing capabilities, increase the rate of health information exchange across Colorado.
+One initiative (Harmonize and Advance Data Sharing and Health Information Exchange Capabilities Across Colorado) sought to develop and implement approaches to harmonize data sharing capabilities, increase the rate of health information sharing, and advance health information exchange across Colorado.